 - Pulse until the mixture breaks down and comes together.

 - Use your hands to roll into balls - you may wish to lightly oil your hands to stop it from sticking.

-- Store in the fridge or freezer.
+- Chill for at least 30 minutes then store in the fridge or freezer.